 The application or decision has been appealed to the Victorian Civil and Administrative Tribunal (VCAT) and is awaiting a hearing.

-The application or decision has been appealed to the Victorian Civil and Administrative Tribunal (VCAT) and now we are required to prepare a practice direction which is form required by VCAT before a hearing date can be set.
+The application or decision has been appealed to the Victorian Civil and Administrative Tribunal (VCAT).
+We are now required to prepare a Practice Direction (PD) which is a form required by VCAT before a hearing date can be set.

 We received the application.
 The application is awaiting allocation to an Urban Planning Officer and an initial assessment.

 Assessment during the application process after the receipt of any further information, an amendment or any other additional requirements.